KygoSkyrus/mern/server/Notes.md

 - add the part where user can add items to cart without logging in,,use cookies to store cart items
 - there can be a cicrle or whatever button for feedback at the bottom right asking for feedback for users overall experienece
+- currently the categoyr page is breaking the Link chaain an reloading the appp
+- add product from button and header is not looking good
 - make the images for product go slide in slide no just disapper and display
 - can add on hover cart show cart items with two option of view cart and checkout oprtion (there is sample layout url also below somewhere)
+- table heading in admin can be sticky
+- fix admin filter
 - instead of showing toast message that"product is removed from cart or added" ,,add fhe product name
 - can chnage toast design for user side( can make it more elegant)
 - think about converting the navbar into a small cicle hovering and on click it expands and become the navbar (in other words OR - on scroll dont keep the nav fixed, instead make a minifide nav which will stay floated at the top)
 - make the same loader for both admin and front...use logo,,and for admin just put a hat above the logo's top